0xERR0R/blocky/docs/configuration.md

           - https://raw.githubusercontent.com/StevenBlack/hosts/master/alternates/fakenews/hosts
       whiteLists:
         ads:
-          - whitelist.txt
+          - allowlist.txt
           - |
             # inline definition with YAML literal block scalar style
-            whitelistdomain.com
+            allowlistdomain.com
     ```

     In this example you can see 2 groups: **ads** with 2 lists and **special** with one list.
-One local whitelist was defined for the **ads** group.
+One local allowlist was defined for the **ads** group.

 !!! warning

-    If the same group has black and whitelists, whitelists will be used to disable particular blacklist entries.
+    If the same group has black and allowlists, allowlists will be used to disable particular denylist entries.
-    If a group has **only** whitelist entries -> this means only domains from this list are allowed, all other domains will
+    If a group has **only** allowlist entries -> this means only domains from this list are allowed, all other domains will
     be blocked

 #### Regex support